0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 In our setup we had our webserver `SRV02` configured for constrained delegation to the backend server *(imagine a MSSQL server for example but have `DC01` in our scenario)* and it has `msDS-AllowedToDelegateTo` attribute with `cifs\dc01` saved in it.
 Everyone is happy and it works just fine..
 But we can face some issues:

 - what if we wanted to add a new web server `SRV03` for example? even we are local admin on `SRV03` we can't edit `msDS-AllowedToDelegateTo` to add the SPN of the backend server which in our case is `cifs\dc01`.
-Why is that? because we don't have the [SeEnableDelegationPrivilege](https://0xpix3l.github.io/Active-Directory/Delegation/#seenabledelegationprivilege) that we talked about earlier and it is only given to DAs and EAs ONLY by default.
+Why is that? because we don't have the [SeEnableDelegationPrivilege](https://0xpix3l.github.io/Active-Directory/Delegation/#seenabledelegationprivilege) that we talked about earlier and it is only given to DAs and EAs by default.

 - The backend administrators had NO control over who was delegating to their resource.. any front-end service configured for delegation with the backend's SPN in its msDS-AllowedToDelegateTo list could freely impersonate any user to that backend